IRicTheCoder/GuuFramework/.features/guu.md

   - All methods follow the format *`MethodName_X#`*.
     - For getters/setters use *'get_PropertyName'* or *'set_PropertyName'* respectively instead of *`MethodName`*.
     - *`X`* is a suffix that identifies the type of patch.
     - *`#`* is a number to identify multiple patches of the same type for the same method.
-Useful in case of methods that contain multiple entries
+Useful in case of methods that contain multiple versions
   - If method ends with *`_Prefix#`* registers method as prefix.
   - If method ends with *`_Postfix#`* registers method as postfix.
   - If method ends with *`_Transpiler#`* registers method as transpiler.